Education, Training & Achievement Scores: An Introduction

 Figure 1.
 Round 1 Schooling Section

 For youths with a parent interview, this school-specific information collected from the respondent is supplemented by retrospective data about the youth's schooling.
 The parent reported information about all schools attended by the youth since 7th grade and answered questions about gaps in enrollment of one month or more.
-These data are described in School Experience but are not reflected in Figure 1.
+These data are described in School Experience but not reflected in Figure 1.

 Questionnaire Administration in Subsequent Rounds